TimothyAllman/MyPortfolioWebsite/Blog/PythonPackaging.md

 Storing this file in the git repo will mean that

 :::{aside}
-I set the `line-length = 320` value of my ruff.toml to the maximum which is 320 because I prefer controlling newlines with magic trailing commas
+I set the `line-length = 320` value of my ruff.toml to the maximum which is 320 because I prefer controlling newlines with magic trailing commas as is described next
 :::

 ## Use (magic) trailing commas (like almost always)